nikshinde1996/design-pattern-cookbook/Prototype/README.md

     * Copy constructor does not require to cast and allows us to modify the final fields.
     * Copy constructor does not force us to implement any interface or throw any exception.
     * Copy constructor does not require us to depend on unknown object creation mechanism, and does not require parent class to follow any contract and implement anything.
-    * Client has total control object the object creation, it can specify the custom cloning implemetation.
+    * Client has total control object the object creation, it can specify the custom cloning implementation.

 * Serialization / Deserialization
-    * instead of cloning we can serialize the object and then immediatly deserialize the object, it would lead to new instance creation.
+    * instead of cloning we can serialize the object and then immediately deserialize the object, it would lead to new instance creation.
     * There are amy drawbacks as we do not have control over the object creation, any modification.
 Also serialization is slower than cloning.
     * Major advantage is that serialization does deep cloning and is much simpler than cloning.